John-Abbott-College/SN1-Notes/Notes/35_reading_files.md

 #### Example Input

 Each row contains information about a student, the course that they are taking, and grade that they achieved in that course.
-Often, the first line of the file holds strings which are the names of the "columns".
-If your file starts with the column names then you'll want to skip that row by reading it before you start reading and storing the data rows.

 ```text
 First Name,Last Name,Program,Grade